dimforge/rapier/CODE_OF_CONDUCT.md

 - Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a right answer.
 - Please keep unstructured critique to a minimum.
 If you have solid ideas you want to experiment with, make a fork and see how it works.
 - We will exclude you from interaction if you insult, demean or harass anyone.
 That is not welcome behavior; we strive to be inclusive.
 In particular, we don't tolerate behavior that excludes people in socially marginalized groups.
 - Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the [Dimforge moderation team][mods@dimforge.com] immediately.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the [Dimforge moderation team][mods] immediately.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.
 - Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.
 - Keep political and religious discussions out of the public Dimforge spaces.

 ## Moderation

 These are the policies for upholding our community's standards of conduct.
-If you feel that a thread needs moderation, please contact the [Dimforge moderation team][mods@dimforge.com].
+If you feel that a thread needs moderation, please contact the [Dimforge moderation team][mods].

 1. Remarks that violate the Dimforge standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing in general is discouraged, and never tolerated if targeting another user, and never in a hateful manner.)
 1. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.